moatazeldebsy/Appium-Server-GitHub-Action/README.md

 Inspired by the 2020 [GitHub Actions Hackathon.](https://githubhackathon.com/)

 ### Note
-> This action is expected to be run within a ubuntu virtual machine
+> This action is expected to be run within a ubuntu virtual machine and Android apps

 <img src="img/0.png" alt="appium" align="middle" />